In Denmark's Election, A Shift To The Left — Unlike In Much Of Europe

 Within months of the 2015 election, Frederiksen was expressing more specific thoughts on migration.
 "In my eyes, it is neither heroic nor humane to bring so many people here that the problems become huge in our own country," she said in an interview on Denmark's TV2.
 "Because we're not very good at integrating in Denmark, and there's nothing to indicate that we're going to get better."

 Since then, Denmark's Social Democrats have tacked hard right on immigration.
-Working closely with colleagues across the aisle in Parliament, they passed laws aimed at sending — or keeping — refugees in their home countries, rather than integrating them.
+Working closely with colleagues across the aisle in Parliament, they passed laws aimed at sending — or keeping — refugees to their home countries, rather than integrating them.

 Their platform includes a "Marshall Plan" for Africa, intended to stem the flow of migration by improving conditions at the source.
-But Social Democratic party members have also played a part in headline-grabbing initiatives more commonly associated with hardliners, like a law allowing police to seize jewelry and other assets from refugees, a burqa ban, and a plan to put certain rejected asylum-seekers on an island previously used for infectious disease research.
+But Social Democratic party members have also played a part in headline-grabbing initiatives more commonly associated with hardliners, like a law allowing police to seize jewelry and other assets from refugees, a burqa ban and a plan to put certain rejected asylum-seekers on an island previously used for infectious disease research.

 It's a strategy that has worked inasmuch as it has lured voters back from the right and kept the party afloat.
-Largely as a result of the Social Democrats' success in this area, the Danish People's Party is in free-fall, now with just 9% of the vote.
+Largely as a result of the Social Democrats' success in this area, the Danish People's Party is in free fall, now with just 9% of the vote.
 (The party has also been hurt by the launch of two other parties that are even more anti-immigrant, though they remain relatively small).

 But the Social Democrats' success has come at a price.